Portugal

 Stroll through Guimarães

-From the castle at the top of the hill, we strolled through Guimarães enjoying the picturesque buildings as the guide pointed out some of the beautiful facades and decoration.
+From the castle at the top of the hill, we strolled through Guimarães enjoying the picturesque buildings, and of course still spotting as many Portuguese tile works as we could, as the guide pointed out some of the beautiful facades and decoration.
 Guimarães is a historic town that has been listed as an UNESCO World Heritage Site for being an exceptionally well-preserved and authentic example of the evolution of a medieval settlement into a modern town in Europe.

 Guimarães, Portugal